Protesters stage ‘die in’ at OU Board of Regents meeting, rejecting Safe and Resilient reopen plan

 Warmker said student employee layoffs at the Crimson Club Monday add to a frustrating trend at OU since the pandemic began.

 She contends that furloughs for some of the higher paid employees could prevent people from losing their jobs.
+A spokesperson refuted the claims about Crimson Club layoffs.

 “We are not going to just passively accept these policies that will endanger our lives,” Warmker said.
 “They need to understand that either they change the safe and resilient instruction plan, or they’re going to have to deal with mass non-compliance and possibly a strike.”